Introduction

-If your loved one has been diagnosed with Vascular Dementia, it is natural to have questions and concerns about what lies ahead.
-This educational article aims to provide an overview of what to expect throughout the disease, the changes you might see in your loved one, and how to best care for them from onset until the end of life.
+If your loved one has been diagnosed with vascular dementia, it is natural to have questions and concerns about what lies ahead.
+This educational article provides an overview of what to expect throughout the disease, the changes you might see in your loved one, and how to best care for them from the onset until the end of life.

 What is Vascular Dementia?